Adding a New Operation to burn

 2. the function being called was added to crates/burn-jit/src/ops/numeric.rs

-5. how the operation looks to the gpu was added to crates/burn-jit/src/fusion/tracing/builder.rs
+4. how the operation looks to the gpu was added to crates/burn-jit/src/fusion/on_write/ir.rs

-6. the mapping between the gpu operation and the WGSL instruction was added to crates/burn-wgpu/src/compiler/wgsl/compiler.rs
+5. the mappings between the gpu operation and the CPP, WGSL and SPIR-V instructions were added to cubecl-cpp/src/shared/base.rs, cubecl-wgpu/src/compiler/wgsl/compiler.rs and cubecl-spirv/src/instruction.rs

-7. the WGSL instruction itself was added to the instruction op enum in crates/burn-wgpu/src/compiler/wgsl/instructions.rs, and the actual instruction in wgsl here
+6. the instructions themselves were added for WGSL to instruction op enum in cubecl-wgpu/src/compiler/wgsl/instructions.rs, and the actual instruction in wgsl here, for CPP in the enum here cubecl-cpp/src/shared/instruction.rs and the actual instruction here cubecl-cpp/src/shared/binary.rs

-We needed to generate some custom WGSL code for powf, primarily due to issues with proper case handling of the wgsl pow function, like 0 to the 0 power being 1, and any negative number to an even power being positive.
+We needed to generate some custom WGSL code for powf in WGSL, primarily due to issues with proper case handling of the wgsl pow function, like 0 to the 0 power being 1, and any negative number to an even power being positive.
 We reused as much as the existing logic as possible, and then branched at the last point based off the var type of the rhs.
 See here.
-For most operations, you shouldn't need to add to crates/burn-wgpu/src/compiler/wgsl/extension.rs unless the operation isn't native to WGSL.
+For most operations, you shouldn't need to add to cubecl-wgpu/src/compiler/wgsl/extension.rs unless the operation isn't native to WGSL.

-For functions that need a complex kernel without a direct mapping to a base instruction, it is not as straightforward.
-An easier manner of implementing them is underway.
+For functions that need a complex kernel without a direct mapping to a base instruction, simply use the cube macro (see the cubecl book).

 Adding the Op to burn-import